Mindset (computer): Design

 In most computer systems of the era, the CPU is used to create graphics by drawing bit patterns directly into memory.
 Separate hardware then reads these patterns and produces the actual video signal for the display.
 The Mindset added a new custom-designed VLSI vector processor to handle many common drawing tasks, like lines or filling areas.
 Instead of the CPU doing all of this work by changing memory directly, in the Mindset the CPU sets up those instructions and then hands off the actual bit fiddling to the separate processor.

 Badertscher compared the chipset to the Intel 8087 floating-point processor, running alongside the Intel 80186 on which the machine is based.
 There are a number of parallels between the Mindset and the Amiga 1000, another computer designed by ex-Atari engineers that offered advanced graphics.

-The Mindset's look was designed by Robert Brunner who would go on to provide design and direction for all Apple product lines from 1989-1997.
+The Mindset's look was designed by Robert Brunner who would go on to provide design and direction for all Apple product lines from 1989 to ’97.
 His distinctive case for the Mindset is included by the Museum of Modern Art, New York, in its permanent collection.

 As development continued and it became clear that the machine would be ready before the MS-DOS-based Microsoft Windows 1.0 was, Bill Gates became personally involved in the project to assist Mindset in emulating IBM character graphics without losing performance.
 Once Mindset officials determined that most of the desirable software was compatible, development was frozen and the OS burned to ROM in late 1983.
 The ROM does not run about 20% of the PC software base, including Microsoft Flight Simulator.
 WordStar is one of the PC applications reported to run, and Mindset publicized a list of 60 applications that run unmodified.
 The software base was expected to increase dramatically once a final version of Windows was released.

 Before its release, in early 1984 Jack Tramiel is rumored to have tried to buy Mindset's technology. before ultimately buying Atari and designing a new machine from off-the-shelf parts, the Atari ST.